Git and GitHub Notes

 Note, each time you submit to GitHub, you will need to type in your password.
 If you don't want to do this each time, you can set up an SSH key.

-Initialize Git in a New Project
+Initialize Git for a New Project

 Run the git init command from the folder that contains all of your project files.